 Primarily for music majors.
 A chronological study of music styles from antiquity to the present time.
 Relationship of the historical development of music to parallel movements in art, drama, and literature.
 Development of techniques for listening analytically and critically to Music.
 I, Music to 1600.
 II, 1600 to 1820.
-III.
-1820 to present, Lect.
+III, 1820 to present.
+Lect.
 3 hrs. per wk.

-MUSC 224-225 The History of Opera I-II (3 cr.)
-(3 cr.)
+MUSC 224-225 The History of

+Opera I-II

 Development of operatic style through the study of representative works from 1600 to present.
 Lect.
-3 hrs per wk.
+3 hrs. per wk.

-MUSC 237 Advanced Applied Music-Voice (1-2 cr.)
+MUSC 237 Advanced Applied

+Music-Voice